Lily Aldridge: Television

 Aldridge appeared on the TV series "Love Advent", 2 Broke Girls with Martha Hunt in episode "And the Model Apartment", and the film Ocean's 8 (2018).
 She also appeared in an episode of Top Chef with her husband Caleb Followill.

 Other

 Aldridge launched her eponymous fragrance line, Lily Aldridge Parfums, in the fall of 2019.
 The line's first fragrance, Haven, is described as a "romantic floral scent, with rich rose, fresh peony and a note of deep musk."
 The second scent, Summit, is described as a "warm, aromatic scent, with sweet tobacco, rich leather, spices and woods."
 She said the line was developed with sustainability in mind; the bottles feature bottle caps made with responsibly harvested wood and recycled-paper boxes that double as shipping cartons.

 She has a personal YouTube channel, which launched in August 2019.

 Personal life

 Aldridge met Kings of Leon frontman Caleb Followill at Coachella in 2007.
 They married on May 12, 2011, at the San Ysidro Ranch in Montecito, California.
-They have a daughter Dixie (born June 2012); and a son Winston (born February 2019).
+They have a daughter (b.
+2012) and a son (b.
+2019).